kasia-js/elit/README.md

   <img src="/client/src/assets/images/elitLogo.png" />
 </p>

-Elit is a web app created to provide a platform for developers to `connect.collaborate.create()` Users log in with their GitHub account to find people to collaborate on their projects or join others to help them.
+Elit is a web app created to provide a platform for developers to `connect.create.collaborate().` Users log in with their GitHub account to find people to collaborate on their projects or join others to help them.

 ## Movie